ETH Zurich: History

 ETH Zurich was founded on 7 February 1854 by the Swiss Confederation and began giving its first lectures on 16 October 1855 as a polytechnic institute (eidgenössische polytechnische Schule) at various sites throughout the city of Zurich.
 It initially consisted of six faculties: architecture, civil engineering, mechanical engineering, chemistry, forestry, and an integrated department for mathematics, natural sciences, literature, and social and political sciences.

 Locally, it is still known as Polytechnikum or simply Poly, derived from the original name eidgenössische polytechnische Schule, which translates to "federal polytechnic school".

 ETH Zurich is a federal institute under direct administration by the Swiss government.
 The creation of a new federal university was heavily disputed at the time; liberals advocated for a "federal university," while conservatives wanted universities to remain under cantonal control, fearing an increase in liberal political power.
 Initially, ETH was co-located in the buildings of the University of Zurich.

 From 1905 to 1908, under the presidency of Jérôme Franel, ETH Zurich restructured its course programs to those of a university and was granted the right to award doctorates.
 The first doctorates were awarded in 1909.
 In 1911, the institution received its current name, Eidgenössische Technische Hochschule.
 Another reorganization in 1924 structured the university into 12 departments.
 Today, it has 16 departments.

 ETH Zurich, along with EPFL and four associated research institutes, forms the "ETH Domain" to collaborate on scientific projects.

 Campus

-ETH Zurich has two campuses, namely Zentrum and Hönggerberg.
-The Zentrum campus grew around the main building, which was constructed 1858–1864 outside and right above the eastern border of the town, but which is nowadays located right in the heart of the city.
-As the town and university grew, ETH Zurich spread into the surrounding vineyards and later quarters.
-Because this geographic situation substantially hindered the expansion of ETH Zurich, a new campus was built from 1964 to 1976 on the Hönggerberg, a northern hill in the outskirts of the city.
-The last major expansion project of this new campus was completed in 2003.
+ETH Zurich has two campuses, namely Zentrum and Hönggerberg; since 2007, ETH Zurich is also present in Basel with one department.
+The Zentrum campus grew around the main building, which was constructed 1858–1864.